b3fr4nk/Git-Team-Workflow-Lab/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 John met the Unicorn King who granted him magic powers.
-With these new powers John was able to quickly confirm that The Zookeeper did not exist.
+With these new powers John was able to quickly confirm that The Zookeeper does not exist.
 John kept these new powers a secret for the rest of his life.
 The end.

 ## Cast